-A disgruntled, aspiring copywriter wrote me demanding clarifications.
+An aspiring copywriter wrote me expressing his vexation after I introduced “billion-dollar copywriter” Clayton Makepeace.
 He believes most copywriters lie and exaggerate their claims of wealth.
-Let's call him “Chuck.”
+Let’s call him “Chuck.”

 I understand where Chuck is coming from.
 Because I’ve been where he is.
 So I responded, not because I wanted to acquiesce to his demands but because I wanted to give him hope, ideas, and, dare I say it, a million-dollar education.